 We support literacy in three key ways:

-- Funding — Since 2003, we have provided grants to 76 organizations that help adults, children and families improve their literacy skills through our Mass Literacy Champions awards program.
+- Funding — Since 2003, we have provided grants to more than 80 organizations that help adults, children and families improve their literacy skills through our Mass Literacy Champions awards program.
 From giving babies their first books, to starting English classes for adults, the programs we fund make a direct impact in the lives of people from disadvantaged backgrounds.

 - Advocacy — People who are unable to read and write need strong advocates.
 That’s where Mass Literacy comes in.
 Through a coordinated media outreach program, we give critical literacy issues the visibility they deserve and help reach important stakeholders.